 Trial Period Program.
 The CME shall

-provide the product(s) described in the Exhibit A attached hereto and incorporated herewith (each a “Product,” collectively the Products) to Customer for a period of 7 days commencing upon the date that the Product(s) is accepted by CME (“Trial Period Program”), unless terminated earlier in accordance with the provisions of this Agreement.
+provide the SiteLites product(s) described in the Exhibit A attached hereto and incorporated herewith (each a “Product,” collectively the Products) to Customer for a period of 7 days commencing upon the date that the Product(s) is accepted by CME (“Trial Period Program”), unless terminated earlier in accordance with the provisions of this Agreement.
 Acceptance shall be deemed to occur upon the delivery and installation of the Product by the CME.

 Delivery, Installation and Removal.